 Fancy Color Diamonds

 Diamonds come in a variety of colors.
 So many events have to happen simultaneously to create diamonds with color other than yellow or white.
 And surprisingly it is impurities or structural defects that can cause the unique color variations.
 White diamonds have a perfect carbon structure that allows for the absence of color, and yet, gemologists will use terms like 'structural defect' or 'impurities' to describe why a diamond is any color other than white.

 Impurities and carbon atom alignment are not the only reason why a diamond will have color.
 Color can be generated by its journey alone.
 Some diamonds experience great stress as its expedition continues to the upper crust of the Earth.
 These stresses can cause changes in the electron structure, called "plastic deformation."
 When the journey ends, shades of pink and possibly red will wait patiently for millions of years to be discovered.
 When found, these pink to red gems will look unlike any of the other stones we have come to know.
-These diamonds will never look like rubies, sapphires or garnets, but a uniquely different colored diamond.
+These diamonds will never look like rubies, sapphires or garnets.
+But a uniquely different colored diamond.

 Furthermore, it is believed that a gray diamond may be a black diamond that is not thoroughly saturated.
-Most diamonds will attribute their color to trace elements, but black diamonds, being opaque in nature, will contain inclusions of graphite and iron to produce the black color.
-Black diamonds will not produce the brilliance and luster like any other diamond of color, but they have found their way into jewelry creating a vogue-like genre.
+Most diamonds will attribute their color to trace elements.
+But black diamonds, being opaque in nature, will contain inclusions of graphite and iron to produce the black color.
+Black diamonds will not produce the brilliance and luster like any other diamond of color.
+But they have found their way into jewelry creating a vogue-like genre.

 Fancy diamonds will not be able to take over the white diamond industry for the pure reason of their lack of abundance.
-It is for that reason, colored diamonds will forever have a special place in our love for diamonds that look and sparkle like no other gemstone mother nature has to offer.
+It is for that reason, colored diamonds will forever have a special place in our love for diamonds.
+That look and sparkle like no other gemstone mother nature has to offer.